logicly-au/docs.omsss.online/doc/overview.rst

   notified and the CMS can request the individual item scores from OMSSS and store them in the CMS’s own database.
 OMSSS can also optionally be asked to email a report of the results to the psychologist

+  (ref diagram)

+Features and benefits
+*  Significant reduction in data entry for staff
+*  Automated scoring and integration with PMHC MDS / CMS reduces risk of data entry and scoring errors
+*  An extensible system that can support Outcome Measures in addition to those specified in the PMHC MDS
+*  An intuitive, accessible client interface that is supported on a range of devices
+*  Greater insight provided into clients’ progress and the efficacy of treatments over a period of time